Top of the page

 The PICU staff can use other devices to check breathing, heart rate, and oxygen levels.

 Over time, a child in the PICU may not need as much breathing support.
-As a child gets stronger, the doctor may move (or wean) him or her from a ventilator to a CPAP machine.
+As a child gets stronger, the doctor may move (or wean) the child from a ventilator to a CPAP machine.
 A child may then be moved to a mask or nasal cannula with oxygen, and finally to breathing without the need for help.

 You may see tubes and wires attached to your child.
 This can be upsetting to see.
 But these things help the doctor treat your child.